Jarrett Allen

 Jarrett Allen (born April 21, 1998) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
-He played college basketball for the Texas Longhorns.
-Allen was selected 22nd overall by the Brooklyn Nets in the 2017 NBA draft.
+He played college basketball for the Texas Longhorns and was selected 22nd overall by the Brooklyn Nets in the 2017 NBA draft.
 In January 2021, he was traded to the Cleveland Cavaliers as part of the four-team blockbuster James Harden trade.
 In February 2022, Allen was named to his first NBA All-Star Game.

-High school career
+Early life

-Allen attended Round Rock High School in Round Rock, Texas for his freshman year of high school.
+Born in San Diego, Allen attended Walsh Middle School in Round Rock Texas, which feeds into Round Rock High School in Round Rock, Texas for his freshman year of high school.
 He then transferred to St. Stephen's Episcopal School in Austin, Texas for his final three years and went on to win two SPC championships.
 He played in the 2016 McDonald's All-American Boys Game.
 He committed to the University of Texas at Austin to play college basketball.

 Allen was rated as a five-star recruit and ranked no. 15 overall player in the Class of 2016.